 In practice, nearly all Pashto speakers are Pashtuns.
 Very few non-Pashtuns bother to learn Pashto, but nearly all Pashtuns speak at least two languages fluently.
 Often they speak Pashto, Dari, and at least one other, sometimes Urdu or Hindi depending on where they grew up.
 Many Pashtuns have rudimentary ability in as many as five languages, often including Arabic.

-Pashtuns are the majority ethnic group in Afghanistan, with a population estimated at 40-45% of total.
+Pashtuns are the majority ethnic group in Afghanistan, with a population estimated at 40-45% of total, though this number is in dispute by Pashtuns who say that they are being under-counted for political reasons.
 There are also strong Pashtun populations in Pakistan and other surrounding countries.
 Many Pashtuns do not recognize the Afghanistan/Pakistan border, called the Durand Line, which was drawn after the cessation of attempted British colonization in Afghanistan and the associated wars.
 Instead, they recognize the traditional borders of Pashtun tribal lands, which includes the Southern half of Afghanistan and also a large part of Pakistan, known as Peshawar to Pashtuns and much of Afghanistan, who consider it "theirs".
 It is shown on most western maps and known by Pakistan as the "Federally Administered Tribal Areas".
 The total area of these parts spanning across Afghanistan and Pakistan is known as "Pashtunistan" to Pashtun nationalists.
 There is also a small population of Pashtuns in India, where they are known as "Pathans".
 Very few, if any, Pathans speak Pashto - most of them speak the local languages.
 Most Pathans, however, retain their Musim faith and tribal identities.

 note: There is an endless amount of argument, even among native speaking scholars, about hundreds of details of the Pashto language.
 It is important to understand that much detail on many skull-numbing concepts has been omitted in order to even present something resembling a comprehensive statement on the language.
 This statement has been made on the basis of over a year of study with some of the few university-educated Pashto scholars in the U.S. There is currently no university or college in the United States or, to the best of my knowledge, anywhere in the world outside of Afghanistan, offering degrees in Pashto.
 There are several U.S. schools that offer sporadic "Introduction to Pashto" courses.